rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

   *  Number of queries with an informative/uninformative hit
   *  Number of contaminants found
   *  Number of sequences with/without domain identification
-  *  Number of Components, Functions, Processes from both Blast2GO and Interpro
+  *  Number of Components, Functions, Processes from both Blast2GO and InterProScan
   *  Number of transcripts with at least 1 Component, Function, or Process
 * Generates an XML version of the results that can be exported to Blast2GO
   * 1 XML file is generated per database input, and 1 XML file is generated from all of the given databases which contains the best hits from all of the given databases.